tscircuit/docs/docs/command-line/tsci-push.md

 <ImageWithCaption
   src={registrySnippetImage}
   alt="snippet in registry"
-  caption="Browser view of the package in the TSCircuit Registry" />
+  caption="Browser view of the package in the tscircuit Registry" />